praekelt/seed-auth-api/docs/http_api.rst

 .. http:put:: /users/(int:user_id)

     Update the information of an existing user.

-Cannot update the password this way, see the "Password resets" section on how to update the user password.
+    Only the user themself, or a user with org:admin, or an admin user can update the user information.
+Only admin users can change a user to be an admin user.

     :<json str first_name: The (optional) first name of the user.
     :<json str last_name: The (optional) last name of the user.